 - Threat is eliminated.

-SOC stands for Security Operations Center.
 A SOC is a required component of a complete MDR solution.
-The SOC is the dedicated security team that monitors for and assesses these threats and exposures, constantly analyzing data, hunting to identify and confirm these threats.
-These are the experts that are also providing the guidance and recommendations that eliminate the threat and harden your security posture.
+Simply stated, the SOC is the dedicated security team that monitors for and assesses threats and exposures, constantly analyzing data, and hunting to identify and confirm these threats.
+An MDR SOC provides the platform, personnel, expertise, and experience organizations need to detect, investigate, respond to, and mitigate threats before they cause damage.
+These experts also provide the guidance and recommendations that eliminate the threat and harden your security posture.

 - Detect and defend against ransomware attacks

 - Actively monitor cloud activity, applications, and behavior

 - Provide visibility into exposures, vulnerabilities, and risky configurations